 (5) If, at any time, whether before or after the commencement of this regulation, the Australian Statistician changes the reference base for the Consumer Price Index, then, for the purposes of the application of this regulation after the change is made, regard shall be had only to numbers published in terms of the new reference base.

-21. Review of functions of Registrars
+21. Review of functions of registrars

-An order, direction or decision made by a Registrar under these regulations is reviewable as if it were made by a Registrar in the exercise of any of the Registrar’s non-delegated functions under the Family Court Rules 1998 and the provisions of those rules that are applicable to the review of non-delegated functions of Registrars apply to a review for the purposes of this regulation.
+An order, direction or decision made by a registrar under these regulations is reviewable as if it were made by a registrar in the exercise of any of the registrar’s non-delegated functions under the Family Court Rules 1998 and the provisions of those rules that are applicable to the review of non-delegated functions of registrars apply to a review for the purposes of this regulation.

-22. Repeal

-The Family Court of Western Australia Regulations 1988 are repealed.
+[22.
+Omitted under the Reprints Act 1984 s.
+7(4)(f).]

 Notes

-1. This is a compilation of the Family Court Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 February 2007 of the Family Court Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table